Isra Girgrah

 Isra Girgrah (born September 16, 1971) is a Yemeni-born American professional world champion female boxer.
+She was inducted into the International Women's Boxing Hall of Fame in 2020.

 Family and early life

 The Girgrah family is of the old gypsy roaming families of Aden who are originally of Ethiopian descent.
 They trace their roots to the southern Yemeni mountains.
 Isra, at the age of 3, moved to Canada with her family in 1974 and began boxing there in 1994 to stay in shape.
 A multi-sport star in high school, volleyball and soccer she proved a natural as a boxer.
-She says she fell in love with the sport after a year of training and took it up again after graduating from college and moving to Atlanta, United States.
+She took it up again after graduating from college and moving to Atlanta, Georgia, United States.